Best Things To Do in Galway, Ireland

 Deciding what to do in Galway is just one step in the Ireland trip planning process.
 You also need to figure out how to get there, where to stay and what to pack.

-If Galway is just one destination on a longer trip, refer to our itinerary for One Week in Ireland.
+If Galway is just one destination on a longer trip, check out our itinerary for One Week in Ireland.
 Furthermore, those traveling to Ireland from abroad can find useful tips in our guide to planning a European Vacation.

 Getting To Galway

-There is no commercial airport in Galway, but travelers can use the Shannon Airport (SNN), Dublin Airport (DUB) or the West Ireland Airport Knock (NOC).
-Before looking for cheap flights to Galway, Ireland use our Top Tips for Finding Plane Tickets then hop on Skyscanner.
+There is no commercial airport in Galway.
+The closest are Shannon (SNN), Dublin (DUB) and West Ireland/Knock (NOC).
+Before looking for cheap flights to Ireland, read our Top Tips for Plane Tickets, then hop on Skyscanner.

-Traveling to Galway by bus or train is convenient for most travelers.
-The train station and local bus station are centrally located, sitting right next to Eyre Square.
-The Galway Coach Bus Station is just one block north of the train station, and serves long-distance routes.
+Traveling to Galway by bus or train is fairly convenient.
+The train and local bus station is centrally located right next to Eyre Square.
+The Galway Coach Station is just one block north, and serves long-distance routes.

-Irish Rail operates trains from Limerick and Dublin to Galway City.
-Note, however, that there is not a direct Belfast to Galway Train.
-Visitors traveling to Galway from Belfast via train need to transfer in Dublin.
-Bus Eireann provides coach service from most major cities to Galway.
+Irish Rail operates trains from Limerick and Dublin to Galway.
+Note that there is not a direct Belfast to Galway Train.
+Bus Eireann provides coach service from most major cities in Ireland to Galway.

-We stayed at the affordable Rooms at Thirteen on the Green.
+We stayed at the affordable Thirteen on the Green.
 The staff were helpful and the simple room featured a comfortable bed.
-Located above a bar on Eyre Square (and near may others), there was noise at night, but that was to be expected.
-Check rates!
+Located above a pub (and near may others), there was noise at night, but that was to be expected.

-Our final advice for your trip to Galway is what to bring in your backpack or suitcase.
+Our final advice is about what to bring in your backpack or suitcase.
 So grab our FREE Packing Checklist and let’s get you to Ireland!

 Comfortable Shoes